byu-cpe/ecen330/_labs/gpio.md

 1. **Review header files**.
 The [buttons.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/buttons.h) and [switches.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/switches.h) files which are provided in your repository.
 These header files define the interface to your driver.

 1. **Compiling**.
 In this lab you will first write driver code, and then write a test application.
+    * Read the page about [CMake files]({% link _documentation/cmake.md %}).
     * The *driver* code will be re-used in later labs, so it will be compiled into a *library* that can be used by multiple applications.
 This library, called *buttons_switches*, will be located in the [drivers](https://github.com/byu-cpe/ecen330_student/tree/master/drivers) directory.
 You are already given a [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/CMakeLists.txt) file in this directory that will compile your *buttons.c* and *switches.c* code into the ''buttons_switches'' library.

     * The *application* code will be a simple test program to ensure your drivers are working correctly.
 The test application will be placed in your [lab2](https://github.com/byu-cpe/ecen330_student/tree/master/lab2) directory, where you have already been provided a [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/lab2/CMakeLists.txt) that will compile the Lab 2 executable.
 You will see that it is almost the same as Lab 1 file, except that line 2 also includes the *buttons_switches* library.

     * The only changes you need to make for this lab is to instruct the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/CMakeLists.txt) file to enter both of these directories and process those CMakeLists.txt files.
 Add  `add_subdirectory(lab2)` and `add_subdirectory(drivers)` statements to the top-level CMakeLists.txt, after the `add_subdirectory(lab1)` statement.

-1. Read the page about [CMake files]({% link _documentation/cmake.md %}).

 ## Implementation